algoflows/aws-serverless-poc-monorepo/README.md

   </dv>
 </div>

-#### 🤝 Contributing
+#### 🤝 Join the team

-Contributions, issues, and feature requests are welcome!
+If you are interested in joining the team contact us through the issues list in gh!

-Feel free to check the [issues page](https://github.com/SKopsap/SpotifyV2/issues).
+Feel free to check the [issues page](https://github.com/opsap/monorepo/issues).

 #### Show your support